 Unconscious bias is possibly one of the most common and hard-to-overcome difficulties to quality recruiting.
 If decision-making is driven by machine learning algorithms and insights.
 Latest trend in AI recruiting can help eliminate such biases.
 Thus, creating a more objective and fair hiring process.

 The lesser the human interaction, the lesser are the chances of human error.
 The tasks performed with Artificial Intelligence and machine learning are less likely to result in errors and more likely to improve the efficacy of the hiring process.
 Furthermore, with artificial intelligence recruiting, employers and recruiters can spend more time with candidates and less time doing repetitious tasks, ultimately leading to higher productivity and lower cost per hire.

 Use of AI technology in recruitment industry can help in reducing the administrative burden of the onboarding process.
 Employee onboarding software also allows recruitment firms to ensure a 24/7 onboarding.
 AI chatbots can answer specific questions and guide applicants through the various aspects of their onboarding.
 As a result, new hires can integrate faster.

 Another new thing that AI is bringing into the world of recruiting is rerouting candidates.
-This means, if a candidate is not a suitable fit for a particular job, they will be rerouted or directed to another company.
-This, firstly will help companies reach the right talent tool easily.
-While, secondly, will open new opportunities for candidates looking for a job, ultimately resulting in higher employment level.
-According to a recent survey, many companies have started with this concept and the numbers are predicted to increase in future.
+This means, if a candidate is not a suitable for a particular job.
+Then, they will be rerouted or directed to another company.
+Firstly, this will help companies reach the right talent tool easily.
+Secondly, AI recruiting will open new opportunities for candidates looking for a job.
+Ultimately resulting in higher employment level.
+According to a recent survey, many companies are following this concept.
+Whereas, many others will join the bandwagon soon.
+In others words, the numbers are predicted to increase in future.
 Click here to request a RecruitBPM ATS Product tour.